Hackerjedi666/CybersecNotes/cloudNotes/Cloudpractionar.md

 ## Amazon simple storage Servie (S3)
-Its just as the name says, its a simple storage service provided by aws, having a lot of features like:
+Its just as the name says, its a simple storage service provided by aws, having a lot of features.
+In s3 data is stored in buckets instead of ojects.

+**Amazon s3 standard**: Very high durability.
+**Static website hosting**
+**S3 standard infrequent access(s3 standard IA)**: Data is access less frequently but requires rapid access when needed.
+**S3 glacier instant retrieval**: works well with data that requires immidiate access.
+**S3 glacier flexible retrieval**: Able to retrieve objects within a few minutes to hours and has lower cost.